---

 style H fill:#7f1d1d,stroke:#f87171,color:#fca5a5

-I needed five layers of defense, each catching a different class of failure.
+I started with five layers of defense, each catching a different class of failure.

 The cheapest bug to fix is the one that never makes it into your Git history.
 That's what "shift left" means in practice: move your quality gates as early in the pipeline as possible.